 Although you will see forks and knives placed on the plates, beside the plates, or inside a napkin, some feel you should follow these rules.

 The cutlery should be lined up in the order of use.
-The salad fork on the left side of the plate and the dinner fork next to it, beside the plate.
-The knife should be to the right of the dinner plate with the blade facing the plate and the spoon next to the the knife.
+The salad fork is on the left side of the plate, and the dinner fork is next to it, beside the plate.
+The knife should be to the right of the dinner plate, with the blade facing the plate and the spoon next to the knife.

-If you are using only a knife and fork, they remain in the same position but alone.
+If you use only a knife and fork, they remain in the same position but alone.

-As with all tableware, I’m a fan of the various styles of cutlery and have many mixed matched sets.
+As with all tableware, I’m a fan of the various cutlery styles and have many mixed-matched sets.

 Additional Options

-Cutlery Pouches or napkins with cutlery pockets are also acceptable and throws all the rules out the window.
+Cutlery Pouches or napkins with cutlery pockets are also acceptable and throw all the rules out the window.

 These DIY Patriotic Napkins with cutlery pockets can be customized for any occasion.
 See the tutorial here.